 among the hot scents of rosemary and thyme.

-All poems on this post: © Hugh Dunkerley
+Poetry in this post: © Hugh Dunkerley

 Published with the permission of Hugh Dunkerley